The Residential Habilitation Association

 What is Residential Habilitation ?

-Residential Habilitation is sometimes referred to as reshab which is a combination of services and supports that are provided to people with physical or intellectual developmental disabilities.
-These services and supports can be provided up to 24 hours per day and 7 days per week depending on the consumers condition.
+up to 24 hours per day and 7 days per week depending on the consumers condition.
 The services and/or supports are customized for each individual by their waiver support coordinator that creates their individuals support plan (ISP).
-The purpose of residential habilitation is to ensure the consumers health, safety and welfare and to assist them in the acquisition, improvement, and retention of the skills they need to live with success in their own homes and communities.

 Become a member of The Residential Habilitation Association today !